8 Tips to prepare the PSLE

 Please explain how evaporation takes place?

-If he recalls the concepts with ease, continue asking on other topics.
-You will find a topic where he has no memory of the concept.
+If he recalls the concepts with ease, continue testing on other topics.
+You will find a topic where he struggles to provide the answers.

 My child needs to remember the detailed explanations?